-We obtain our annual US-dollar-denominated bilateral trade data from the United Nations Commodity Trade Statistics Database (UN-Comtrade).
-As can be seen from Table I, a typical country in our sample exports to 62 countries and the total export accounts for 47.5% of a country's GDP.
-We gather information on bilateral foreign direct investment (FDI) from the United Nation UNCTAD's Bilateral FDI Statistics database and information on bilateral portfolio investment from the IMF Coordinated Portfolio Investment Survey (CPIS) database.
+countries and the total export accounts for 47.5% of a country's GDP.
+We gather information on bilateral foreign direct investment (FDI) from the United Nations UNCTAD's Bilateral FDI Statistics database and information on bilateral portfolio investment from the IMF Coordinated Portfolio Investment Survey (CPIS) database.

-Other macroeconomic data, including the annual GDP growth rate and monthly seasonality-adjusted CPI inflation rate, are collected from the International Monetary Fund World Economic Outlook (WEO) database.
-The average GDP growth rate in our sample is 3.7% with a standard deviation of 4.3%, while the seasonality-adjusted monthover-month inflation rate is 0.39% with a standard deviation of 0.80%.
+Other macroeconomic data, including the annual GDP growth rate and monthly seasonality-adjusted CPI inflation rate, are collected from the International Monetary Fund's World Economic Outlook (WEO) database.
+The average GDP growth rate in our sample is 3.7%, with a standard deviation of 4.3%, while the seasonality-adjusted monthover-month inflation rate is 0.39%, with a standard deviation of 0.80%.
 Information on the purchasing manager index (PMI) is obtained from Markit's Global PMI database.
-PMI is a key economic indicator derived from monthly surveys of private sector companies in six categories: production level, new orders from customers, speed of supplier deliveries, inventories, order backlogs and employment level.
-We focus on headline PMI which incorporates all sub-indices data.
-The average headline PMI is 51.3 in our sample with a standard deviation of 4.9.
+The PMI is a key economic indicator derived from the monthly surveys of private sector companies in six categories: production level, new orders from customers, speed of supplier deliveries, inventories, order backlogs, and employment level.
+We focus on the headline PMI, which incorporates all sub-indices data.
+The average headline PMI is 51.3 in our sample, with a standard deviation of 4.9.

-We also collect information on sovereign credit ratings/outlook from major credit rating agencies: Moody's, Standard & Poor, and Fitch.
+We also collect information on sovereign credit ratings/outlook from major credit rating agencies: Moody's, Standard & Poor's, and Fitch.
 We first convert all ratings into numerical scores: "AAA/Aaa" to 1 and "D" to 22.
 We then calculate for each country the monthly average credit rating across the three agencies as a measure of credit risk.
 The average credit rating for all countries is 10.1, equivalent to "BBB+."

 Finally, we obtain daily USD-denominated returns of stock market indices from Bloomberg.
-The complete list of countries and their corresponding stock market indices are provided in Appendix Table A1 Panel A. To be consistent with the calculation of SCDS returns, we construct monthly stock index returns from the 20th of each month to the 19th of the subsequent month.
+The complete list of countries and their corresponding stock market indices are provided in Appendix Table A1, Panel A. To be consistent with the calculation of SCDS returns, we construct monthly stock index returns from the 20th of each month to the 19th of the subsequent month.

-II.C.
+2.3.
 Summary statistics

 Table I provides the summary statistics of our sample.
-Panel A contains basic statistics of the trade network.
+Panel A of Table 1 also contains the basic statistics of the trade network.
 The first two rows show that a typical country exports to and imports from most other countries in our sample: the average number of export destination countries is 62 and the average number of import source countries is 63.
 The third and fourth rows report the concentration of export/import relations.
-For example, the top two export destinations account for more than 25% of a country's total export, and the top ten destinations account for 75% of the total export.
-Taken together, these statistics indicate that a) trade is not spread evenly across all trading partners, and b) our method relies on aggregating information across all trading partners.
-Panel B reports summary statistics of the macroeconomic and financial variables in our sample.
+For example, the top two export destinations account for more than 25% of a country's total exports, and the top ten destinations account for 75% of the total exports.
+Taken together, these results indicate that (a) trade is not spread evenly across all trading partners, and (b) our method relies on aggregating information across all trading partners.
+Panel B reports the summary statistics of the macroeconomic and financial variables.
 For instance, the average SCDS spread is 2.4%, and the average SCDS return is close to zero.
 There is, however, substantial volatility in this market, potentially related to news about country fundamentals.

-II.D.
+2.4.
 Measuring export destination news